siddarthmurugan/Ex.-No.2---SIMULATION-ANALYSIS-ON-SLIDER-CRANK-MECHANISM/README.md

 ## PROCEDURE:
 ## Configuration Diagram (Assume scale 1:10)

-## Draw a horizontal reference line and mark a point D on it.
+## 1.Draw a horizontal reference line and mark a point D on it.

-## At D, draw a line DE of length 20 mm inclined at 120° to the horizontal line.
+## 2.At D, draw a line DE of length 20 mm inclined at 120° to the horizontal line.

-## With E as centre and radius = 60 mm, draw an arc to cut the horizontal line at F.
+## 3.With E as centre and radius = 60 mm, draw an arc to cut the horizontal line at F.

-## Join E to F to complete the configuration diagram.
+## 4.Join E to F to complete the configuration diagram.

 ![image](https://github.com/Sellakumar1987/Ex.-No.2---SIMULATION-ANALYSIS-ON-SLIDER-CRANK-MECHANISM/assets/113594316/0e905314-0fc5-4e13-a513-67c95aced702)